 (WWJ) A Farmington Hills police officer is on leave from the department after he was charged with four counts of criminal sexual conduct.

-Reports say Michael Rybinski is accused of sexually assaulting a female police cadet when he was off-duty.
+Authorities say 31-year-old Michael Rybinski is accused of sexually assaulting a female police cadet when he was off-duty.

-He's facing one count of third-degree criminal sexual conduct and three counts of fourth-degree criminal sexual conduct, according to the Oakland County Prosecutor's Office.
+Rybinski is facing one count of third-degree criminal sexual conduct and three counts of fourth-degree criminal sexual conduct.

 In a joint statement, the Farmington Hills police department and city manager say upon learning of the criminal charges, Rybinski was placed on paid administrative leave.
 The police department is also conducting an internal investigation into the matter.